zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/inertia/_index.md

 - Recreate the current page layout (Left sidebar, breadcrumbs, duo chat drawer) as an Inertia layout.
 - Start migrating pages that already are 100% Vue apps to render with with Inertia.
 - Now when a user navigates from one Inertia-rendered page to another Inertia-rendered page, the layout components stay "alive", and only the page content is updated.
 - At the same time, this approach doesn't break any existing Haml-based pages.
-We can iterate page by page, migrate Haml pages to Vue first (which is a benefit in itself) and in a later step swap out how these pages are init, removing _a lot_ of custom code, as Inertia provides a nice off-the-shelf solutution to organize and init Vue app as pages.
+We can iterate page by page, migrate Haml pages to Vue as needed.
+Here we could focus on much-utilised pages which are important for the user journey.
+- Inertia provides a nice off-the-shelf solution for initialising Vue apps as pages, removing the need for _a lot_ of custom init code.
+- Some of our pages are hosting multiple Vue Apps on a single page, sometimes separated by a few chunks of Haml.
+A more performant navigation with Inertia could motivate to move these pages fully to Vue.
 - Keep iterating to migrate the majority of pages to be Inertia-rendered.

 ## Design and implementation details